alex-sandri/pizza/README.md

 Include this component inside another `.hbs` file using this syntax: `{{> <name>}}`.

+### Build the config files

+`pizza config apply`

+You will need to run this command after modifying the following files:
+ - webpack.config.ts

 ## License

 This project is licensed under the terms of the MIT license.